Zoe/Lee Sin Deck Guide & Matchups

 Zoe/Lee is the most recent reincarnation of the infamous Lee Sin combo deck.
 Your goal is to stall until you level-up Lee Sin, then through buffing him up and giving him Overwhelm you get the ability to OTK the opponent.

 What makes this combo possible and quite consistent is that Lee Sin is an incredibly resilient threat.
 First of all, he has a lot of survivability by himself thanks to his innate Barrier and high health.
-To make things even harder for the opponent, the deck packs a lot of protection tools to help Lee Sin survive, including the 3-of Deny.
+To make things even harder for the opponent, the deck packs a lot of protection tools to help Lee Sin survive, like Deny and Bastion

 In the past, Lee Sin decks were always a bit undecided when it comes to their second champion slot.
 Zed, Diana, Karma, no second champion at all – there were many options that felt decent but none that was really great.
 With the addition of Zoe, the deck has finally found the second champion that complements its gameplan greatly.